fangzhaoz/fangzhaoz.github.io/index.md

 title: "Home"
 ---
 <br>
 Hi there &#128075;, I am Fangzhao.
 I am a PhD student in the Department of Electrical Engineering at Stanford University advised by <a href="https://stanford.edu/~pilanci/">Mert Pilanci</a> and <a href="https://web.stanford.edu/~boyd/">Stephen Boyd</a>.
-Prior to joining Stanford, I obtained my bachelor's degree from the University of British Columbia, majoring in math and computer science (double).
+Prior to joining Stanford, I obtained my bachelor's degree from the University of British Columbia, majoring in math and computer science.
 My research interest lies broadly in optimization and AI topics.

 <p></p>
 <p>I'm currently working as part-time student researcher at Bytedance Seed (MLsys group). </p>